Node.js

 });

-Then enable HyperDX beta mode by setting HDX_NODE_BETA_MODE
+Make sure to enable HyperDX beta mode by setting HDX_NODE_BETA_MODE

 environment